2:3 “Yet not even Titus who was with me,

 One sent must be evaluated on his conduct and his message.
 They both must be

 in accord with the Master’s word.
-Our assumptions will only get in the way of
+Any assumptions people cling to will only get in the way of

 a correct identification of one sent from the Father.
 The Father has His